-- The devotees wake up early morning and after taking a bath worship Lord Ganesha and recite the Ganesha Ashtottara
+- Wake up early in the morning, and after bath worship Lord Ganesha and recite the Ganesha Ashtottara

-- Then put a wooden platform and cover it with a clean and fresh cloth
+- Place a wooden platform and cover it with a clean and fresh cloth.

-- On one side light a lamp and on another side place a kalash
+- On one side of it light a lamp, and on the other place a kalash (metallic urn)

-- Offer all the items that are included in Puja comprising til, dhoop, flowers, kumkum, moli, roli and incense stick to Lord Ganesha (idol/mountain made up of mud)
+- Offer all items included in Puja such as til, dhoop, flowers, kumkum, moli, roli and incense stick to Lord Ganesha and the mound made of til and mud).

-- Offer dry fruits, gur and five til ladoos to the deity.
+- Offer dry fruits, gur (jiggery) and five til ladoos (sweets) to the deity.

-- The devotees must keep their fast for all day long
+- The devotees must keep their fast all day long.

 - When the moon rises, the devotees give arghya to the Moon with water

-- The Hindu women should touch the feet of their elders to take their blessings
+- Hindu women should touch the feet of their elders and seek their blessings

-- The fast can be concluded by consuming sweet made up of til.
+- The fast can be concluded by consuming sweets made up of til.

-Finding no solution to his problem, he finally went to the King seeking a solution.
-After listening about the matter, the King called the Royal Pandit (Rajpurohit) to suggest a remedy for the porter’s issue.
-After hearing about such weird problem, Rajpurohit suggested giving a Bali or a sacrifice of a child in the kiln every time the furnace is used for hardening the clay pots.
+After numerous attempts, finding no solution to his problem, he went to the King seeking a solution.
+After hearing his tale, the King called the royal priest (Rajpurohit) to suggest a remedy for the porter’s issue.
+The Rajpurohit suggested offering a Bali (sacrifice) of a child at the kiln every time the furnace is lit up for hardening the clay pots.

-Upon listening to the suggestion of Raj Purohit, the king declared that from now onwards every family of the vicinity would be offering one child for Bali one by one for preparation of the utensils.
-As it was the order of the king, no one could deny or disobey his saying and thus the families started sending their children as and when required.
-After some passage of time, it was the turn of an old lady who had only one son.
-She was too depressed and sad knowing that her only support would also be sacrificed for the Bali as she cannot go against the king’s decree.
+Acting on Raj Purohit’s suggestion, the king ordered every family in the potter’s vicinity to offer one child for Bali for making of the utensils.
+As the order came from the king, no one could deny or disobey his command.
+Thereafter, the families reluctantly started sending their children for sacrifice taking turns.
+This arrangement continued for some time and the day came when it was the turn of an old lady who had only one son.
+She went into depression knowing her only son would also be sacrificed as per the king’s decree.

-It was the auspicious day of Sakat Chauth and the old woman was a firm follower and ardent devotee of Goddess Sakat Mata.
+The day of her child’s sacrifice happened to coincide with the auspicious day of Sakat Chauth.
+The old woman was an ardent devotee of Goddess Sakat Mata.
 She worshipped Goddess Sakat and prayed for her son’s life.
-As a symbol of protection against the fire of the furnace, she gave a betel nut and a ‘Dub ka Beeda’ to him and asked her son to recite the name of Goddess Sakat and ask for his protection.
+As a symbol of protection against the fire in the furnace, she handed her son a betel nut and a ‘Dub ka Beeda’ to him, and asked him to recite the name of Goddess Sakat.

 Benefits of Sakat Chauth

-- It helps in eradicating malefic effects of mercury
+- It helps in countering malefic effects of mercury

-- It helps in getting success, prosperity and wealth in life
+- It paves way for success, prosperity and wealth in life

 - It supports the wellbeing of children

-- It eliminates the obstacles and hurdles of one’s life
+- It removes the obstacles and hurdles in one’s life

 To know more about the various Chaturthi days, dates, time and significance, Click here!